Decolonising the Curriculum Panel

 Yasmina also looks to celebrate to beauty of womanhood, blackness and the diversity of cultures in the world because they are all integral to humanity.
 Having had the privilege to live in several African countries, she is an advocate of African unity and progression with ambitions of promoting social development through the arts starting with her home country of Guinea Bissau.

 Lily Gibbs (chair) is a final year student of anthropology and classics at the University of Birmingham.
 She organised the ‘Confronting Colonialism: Discussing the Problematic Pasts of Our Institutions’ conference and is organising its larger follow-up for the coming academic year.
 Lily has been involved in the ‘decolonising the academy’ movement within the College of Arts and Law for the past two years, including pressing issues such as the diversification of reading lists and curriculum, and course demographics.
-She aims to pursue further study and an academic career in legal or medical anthropology, specifically looking at how information ‘produced’ in Europe is disseminated to the rest of the world and made accessible.
+She aims to pursue further study in legal anthropology and human rights law, considering the engagement of 'Western' institutions with 'non-Western' societies and cultural practices.
 Lily is also Chair of Afropology, the society for students in the Department of African Studies and Anthropology through which she is involved in academic support efforts and organising social events that introduce students to African, Asian, and South American cultures.

 Paul Jackson is Professor of African Politics in the International Development Department at the University of Birmingham, UK.
 He has more than twenty years experience of working on governance and post-conflict recovery.
 He worked extensively on the security sector reform programme in Sierra Leone, and, most recently, has been involved in the demobilisation of the Maoist Army in Nepal.
 He works a lot at the community level and with rebel groups.
 He is a member of the UN-CEPA, the International Advisory Group on the Security & Rule of Law research programme, and the Security Sector Reform research group of the Folke Bernadotte Academy as well as a Senior Security and Justice Adviser to the UK Government.